roxanahickey/adolescent/03-community-dynamics.md

 ## tan.br.self      0.5678       0.7072    0.6336      1.0000
 ```

-## Figure S5.
-Correlations of Tanner breast and pubic scores according to self and clinician assessment.
-Spearman’s correlation coefficients were calculated to determine how well breast/pubic scores agreed for both clinician- (upper left) and self-assessment (upper right).
+***Correlations of Tanner breast and pubic scores according to self and clinician assessment.*** Spearman’s correlation coefficients were calculated to determine how well breast/pubic scores agreed for both clinician- (upper left) and self-assessment (upper right).
 Physician- and self-assessments for Tanner breast (lower left) and Tanner pubic (lower right) scores were also correlated.
 Correlation coefficients are reported in the header of each plot.
 Physician-assessed Tanner breast scores were primarily used for analyses described in the paper.

 ```